maybebyte/anthesis/media.md

 - [Playing Tetris decreases drug and other cravings in real world settings](https://pubmed.ncbi.nlm.nih.gov/26275843/).
-Apparently visuospatial tasks help because imagery is a large component of craving something.
+Apparently visuospatial tasks help because they target the working memory processes that support imagery related to cravings.
 For whatever reason, it amuses me that moving tetrominoes around combats addiction and drug use more effectively than the D.A.R.E program.

 ## Mon Nov 09